How Algae-Based Printer Ink Is Changing the Industry

 Ink is ubiquitous.
 You typically can’t go a few minutes without handling an item with printer ink - packaging, magazines, your keyboard, a pen.
 But few of us really understand anything about what goes into commercial printer ink and its impact on the planet and people.
 In our research, we’ve been surprised by what we’ve learned and what the industry glosses over.
 We’ve come to recognize that even our own practices - while certainly thoughtful, well intentioned, and rooted in in the best commercially available technologies today - are not necessarily the eco-friendly printer ink utopia we initially thought.

-That is why we are so thrilled to partner with Living Ink Technologies, as they develop out a full line of Algae Inks™.
-Living Ink is developing the world’s first truly sustainable, renewable, biodegradable algae-derived printing ink.
-We can currently print with Algae Inks for black printing on our custom shipping boxes and completed the first ever commercial Algae Ink print in October 2017 for Alluvian, a small-batch manufacturer of aquatic botanical soap and sustainable grooming products.
+That is why we have been so thrilled to partner with Living Ink Technologies since 2017, as they have been developing out a full line of Algae Inks™.
+Living Ink had invented the world’s first truly sustainable, renewable, biodegradable algae-derived printing ink.

 When we announced our first “Algae Ink Print,” a few folks said -- “But what about soy, water or vegetable inks?
 Aren’t these sustainable printer ink options already available?”